 Most of the motorcycles on our list above are between 200-300cc, though anything under 500cc is considered small.
 (Yes, we broke this rule on our list!)

-Also pay attention to strokes.
-You’ll generally see options of single-stroke, two-stroke, and four-stroke engines (typically only in larger bikes).
+Also pay attention to cylinders.
+You’ll generally see options of single-cylinder, two-cylinder, and four-cylinder engines (typically only in larger bikes).
 The difference is mostly in how much torque the system generates.
 Unlike cubes, the torque does directly translate into power.

 Don’t forget the power spectrum, either.
 Do you want a bike that is most responsive from a stop (good low-end power), or do you need to open up as you get going (good high-end power)?
 The answer will depend on where and how you intend to ride.